 Right away and long term: Five essential guidelines

 In the weeks, months, and years after surgery, you’ll want to be aware of the amount of stress you’re placing on your hand, arm, and upper body.
-Kathryn Schmitz, PhD, MPH, associate professor in the Division of Clinical Epidemiology at the University of Pennsylvania, puts it this way: “Now you have to pay attention to stresses you are putting on your arm, such as sudden changes in temperature, the amount you are lifting, cuts, sunburns — anything that would tax this area of the body.
+Kathryn Schmitz, PhD, MPH, professor in the Division of Clinical Epidemiology at the University of Pennsylvania, puts it this way: “Now you have to pay attention to stresses you are putting on your arm, such as sudden changes in temperature, the amount you are lifting, cuts, sunburns — anything that would tax this area of the body.
 Ask yourself, ‘What is my ‘arm stress-o-meter’ for the day?’
 How many hours was my arm and hand in hot soapy water washing dishes?
 How many hours was I baking and cleaning?
 Lifting kids?
 Using harsh cleaners?
 Was I out in the hot sun that day?”

 The following guidelines can help you minimize such stresses.
 Realize that there may be times when you can’t follow every one of these guidelines, through no fault of your own.
 For example, you can’t always prevent insect bites (guideline 1) or hot temperatures (guideline 2).
 Don’t panic if something like this happens: one slip-up does not mean you’re automatically going to develop lymphedema.
 Just pay attention to how your arm and hand look and feel, and report any changes to your doctor or lymphedema therapist.